Types of Illegal Cutting

 RIGHTS-OF-WAY: Trees growing within street or alley rights-of-way may only be pruned or removed after obtaining a permit from the Urban Forestry section of the Seattle Department of Transportation.
 Trees growing within unimproved rights-of-way are also included in these regulations.
 Tree topping is prohibited on all rights-of-way.

-ENVIRONMENTALLY CRITICAL AREAS (ECAs): Removing, clearing or any action detrimental to habitat, vegetation or trees is prohibited within ECAs and regulated by the Department of Planning and Development (DPD) - see Client Assistant Memo (CAM) 331.
+ENVIRONMENTALLY CRITICAL AREAS (ECAs): Removing, clearing or any action detrimental to habitat, vegetation or trees is prohibited within ECAs and regulated by the Seattle Department of Construction & Inspections (SDCI)- see TIP 331.
 This includes areas characterized by steep slope, potential slide areas, known slide areas, wetlands, wetland buffers, riparian corridors, shoreline habitat and shoreline habitat buffers.
-Only non-native and hazardous trees ( CAM 331B) can be removed within some of these ECAs and only with a replanting plan reviewed and approved by DPD ( SMC 25.09.320 and CAM 331A).
+Only non-native and hazardous trees (TIP 331B) can be removed within some of these ECAs and only with a replanting plan reviewed and approved by SDCI (SMC 25.09.320 and TIP 331A).
 General tree maintenance is allowed without permits, as long as the action is not harmful to the health of the tree, and meets accepted pruning standards.
 Tree topping is prohibited in ECAs.

 Tree companies working on regulated trees or in regulated areas should have a copy of any permit that has been issued by a City department in their possession on the job site.
 If they cannot produce a permit, they are subject to a stop-work order.